Skip to content

 ├─ Collect responses as they complete

-└─[parallel_mediation]─── Forward all bids to mediator for final selection
+└─[parallel_mediation]─── Forward decoded-price bids to mediator for final selection

 Convert OrchestrationResult → OpenRTB 2.x Response